yufanana/ROStutorial/ROS_notes.md

 For new C++ files, modify `add_executable` in the CMakeLists.txt accordingly. <br>
 The name of the nodes are defined in the CMakeLists `add_executable()`.

-In ROS, nodes are uniquely named.
-If two nodes with the same node are launched, the previous one is kicked off.
-The `anonymous=True` flag means that rospy will choose a unique name for our 'listener' node so that multiple listeners can run simultaneously.

 In C++ implementation, Message type is not defined in node instantiation, but in the callback function.

 __Write Publisher of ROS Topics__ <br>